sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 ## 1.2 Orchagent requirements
 ### Vxlan orchagent:
- - Should be able to create VRF/VLAN to VNI mapping and also monitor for peering configurations.
+ - Should be able to create VRF/VLAN to VNI mapping and also track peering configurations.
+ - Should be able to create VRFs per VNET tables.
  - Should be able to create tunnels and encap/decap mappers.

 ### Route orchagent:
  - Should be able to handle routes within a VNet
+ - Should be able to create NH tunnels for the endpoints
  - Should be VNet/VRF aware

 ### FDB orchagent: